RMHogervorst/scheduling_r_scripts/README.md

 **How precise is it and will it auto recover on failure?**: It is CRON or one of the [advanced options](advanced_scheduling.md).
 So it depends very much on your setup.
 But in the simple case, with CRON  there will be no mentioning of failure and no retries.

-**how do you have to deal with secrets? can they leak?**: Cloud connected servers with ports open are constantly pommeled by adverseries who want to take over your server and steal secrets or run cryptominers on them, they are not evil but the opportunity is cheap.
+**how do you have to deal with secrets? can they leak?**: Cloud connected servers with ports open are constantly pommeled by adversaries who want to take over your server and steal secrets or run cryptominers on them, they are not evil but the opportunity is cheap.
 Servers need to be patched and firewalled.
 They can become compromised and your secrets will be leaked.
 Devices that run on your own network and that have no direct open ports to the internet are generally better off.
 So a raspberry pi or laptop on your network that sometimes calls an API is less at risk than a server that has a shiny server running that the entire internet can access.

 **in what country does it run**: Your own or at your choice dependent on the cloud provider.